jamie2210/CI_MS4_PP/README.md

 As posters are bought on their visual appeal I wanted to ensure they real;ly stood out against the rest of the website.
 It was important to me to create and warm and gentle design with sublte and calm colours and please fonts.
 The colours chosen are light and complement each other, none are vibrant or too strong ensuring the imagery of each poster is always the most eye catching.

 There are 4 primary colours in the color palette
-- 504e4d - Dark grey used for the majority of text on the website
+- 504e4d - Dark grey used for the majority of text on the website.
-- f0eddf - The main light shade of yellow / cream used throughout
+- f0eddf - The main light shade of yellow / cream used throughout.
-- eee9cc - A slight lighter tone of a similar yellow / cream for text
+- eee9cc - A slight lighter tone of a similar yellow / cream for text.
 - e5e3e2 - A sublte purple / grey used for the padding on the poster gallerys which also matches the wall on the home page image.